-His famous “I have a dream” speech, delivered at the Lincoln Memorial in Washington, D.C. will be remembered, read, and recited by people all over the country if not the world on Monday January 16 this year.
+His famous “I have a dream” speech, delivered at the Lincoln Memorial in Washington, D.C. is remembered, read, and recited by people all over the country if not the world on Martin Luther King, Jr. Day every year.

 Health effects of violence

 Dr. King’s life reminds us of the tragic effects of interpersonal violence.
 His life ended suddenly and prematurely when, on April 4, 1968, an assailant shot him as he stood on a hotel balcony.
 He had delivered his last speech just the day before.
 The shooter was apprehended, and after confessing to the murder, sentenced to life in prison where he died.

 Most people know of Dr. King’s assassination, but don’t know his mother, Alberta Williams King, also died violently.
 At age 69, sitting at the organ of the Ebenezer Baptist Church, Mrs. King was shot and killed on June 30, 1974.
 Her 23-year-old assailant received a life sentence and died in prison.